 But if your abnormal bleeding stems from endometriosis, fibroids, polyps, or a similar condition, you could need surgery.
 With advancements in surgical techniques, gynecological surgeries can be laparoscopic, so your surgery is less invasive.

 If you’re experiencing abnormal bleeding, schedule an evaluation at Susquehanna OB/GYN and Nurse Midwifery to find out what’s causing it.
-Book your evaluation either online or over the phone.
+Book your evaluation either online or over the phone by calling our Bel Air or Havre de Grace office.